RiftValleySoftware/RVS_Spinner/README.md

 DEPENDENCIES
 =

 There are no dependencies to use this class in your project.
-In order to test it and run it in the module project, you can use [CocoaPods](https://cocoapods.org) to install [SwiftLint](https://cocoapods.org/pods/SwiftLint), although that is not required.
-It's [just good practice](https://littlegreenviper.com/series/swiftwater/swiftlint/).
+It can be included as a single source file (no build or library linking required).

 LICENSE
 =